(Posted June 2023)

 - Manage your stress.
 Are you an individual who dreads presentations?
 Are public speaking and presentation not your forte and even less so when you are being marked?
 You are not alone!
 Many candidates are feeling the same way.
 It is important to manage that stress before you present.
 As you are waiting, stay standing, take slow deep breaths and remind yourself that you practiced and are well prepared.

 Capstone 1 has a high pass rate and most groups that follow the instructions from CPA Canada are successful.
 So, while the tips above may not be the difference between passing and failing the Capstone 1 module, it can be the difference between experiencing a lot of stress in the days leading up to your final presentation or feeling confident and being prepared as a team.

-For those of you registered in our CFE Prep course, take advantage of the Capstone 1 Best Practices and Presentation Skills session in the Skills Development section of your course.
+For those of you registered in our CFE Prep course, take advantage of the Capstone 1 Best Practices and Presentation Skills session in the Other Resources section of your course.